There are so many challenges facing our world. Why focus on the arts?

 He followed his heart, did what he was good at, and had an enormous influence for good in our world.

 I had a wonderful teacher and mentor in what was then thought of as Junior High, whose influence on my life is part of why I am committed to supporting the arts and sharing the arts through my writing.
-Read about him in this blog post: With Gratitude to a Teacher and Mentor.
+Read about him in this blog post.

-I originally posted this on March 26, 2012, looking at three opportunities that allow kids who wouldn’t otherwise have the chance to learn about the arts and about themselves through music: The Arts and Learning — in the Spotlight
+I originally posted this on March 26, 2012, looking at three opportunities that allow kids who wouldn’t otherwise have the chance to learn about the arts and about themselves through music.

 In January, 2012, I explored how the arts can get kids more interested in reading, in The Importance of the Arts in Raising Bookworms.